alexanderghose/module3d2-codealong-components-and-props/README.md

+# module 3 day 2 classwork

+how to use:
+- clone
+- npm i
+- npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.